 - A new upload endpoint and a "Read the negatives" card in the setup console: drop in the archive, it builds to a scratch database, sanity-checks the row counts, backs up the live one, swaps it in, and reloads.
 No command line anywhere in the flow.

 A unified brand, and real email.
 I rebuilt the marketing site's wordmark from the app's exact mark so the site and the app now render identically, synced the site's mockup navigation to the app's real nav, added a People feature section, folded in a founder origin beat and a "how it decides" section, and swapped the closer to the brand tagline.
 On the design side, I produced a canonical design-system spec and a self-demonstrating visual-system teaching guide, and confirmed the design tooling is now at parity with both the app and the site.
-I also stood up real email on the marketing domain — diagnosed that the early-access form had no backend and the address couldn't even receive mail, then set up a proper custom-domain mailbox with the full DNS record set verified live.
+I also stood up real email on the marketing domain: diagnosed that the early-access form had no backend and the address couldn't even receive mail, then set up a proper custom-domain mailbox with the full DNS record set verified live.

 Problems & fixes

-unrecognized token "{").
-It had quietly broken every full face-detection pass since the consolidation; the live app only looked fine because its face data came from an older run.
-The fix: bind the values as proper placeholders instead of interpolating.
-I swept for sibling sites and caught a second one in the pipeline repo. - The setup console's "Done" message kept vanishing.
-The console rebuilds its cards from a static template every few seconds, so any terminal state got wiped on the next poll.
-Fix was to make the card's state replayable — store it, re-apply it after every rebuild.
+- The setup console's "Done" message kept vanishing.
+The console rebuilds its cards from a static template every few seconds, so any finished state got wiped on the next refresh.
+Fix was to make the card's state replayable: store it, re-apply it after every rebuild.

 Decisions

-- Detached pipeline jobs run in their own cgroup, not as plain background processes.
-The service kills its whole process group on restart, so a naively-detached child gets taken down with it — including by the restart the import flow itself triggers.
-Putting each run in its own transient scope lets it survive, which matters for a multi-hour ingest.
+- Background pipeline jobs run in their own process group, not as plain background processes.
+The service kills everything it started when it restarts, so a naively-detached child gets taken down with it, including by the restart the import flow itself triggers.
+Putting each run in its own group lets it survive, which matters for a multi-hour ingest.

 - The design system is the canonical source of truth.
 The live app's colors are a tracked drift that reconciles up to canonical, not the other way around.

-- Backed off a downloadable Mac app for the test user — code-signing and bundling is a whole second product to maintain, and a script does the job for now.
+- Backed off a downloadable Mac app for the test user: code-signing and bundling is a whole second product to maintain, and a script does the job for now.

 Learned

-- For a direct-upload static host, a deploy lands on production only when the branch matches the host's production branch — keep the local branch name aligned and pin it.
+- For a direct-upload static host, a deploy lands on production only when the branch matches the host's production branch: keep the local branch name aligned and pin it.

 Still open / next